-The Board of Directors of Solunion defines the risk appetite, which becomes part of the risk management system, and sets both the limits to be applied to risk taking and the necessary measures for the Risk Committee to verify, at least once a year, that the limits are effective and appropriate for the Group and its companies
+The Board of Directors of Solunion defines the risk appetite, which becomes part of the risk management system, and sets both the limits to be applied to risk taking and the necessary measures for the Risk Committee to verify, at least once a year, that the limits are effective and appropriate for the Company.

-2. Strategic and business plan
+2. Strategic and business plan.

-The solvency capital needs are calculated so was to be sufficient in order to face all the risks that current impact the business or that may impact it in the future, using as the reference the period of time covered by the Business Plan (2020 to 2024).
+The solvency capital needs are calculated so was to be sufficient in order to face all the risks that current impact the business or that may impact it in the future, using as the reference the period covered by the Business Plan (2020 to 2024).

-3. Analysis and evaluation of critical risks
+3. Analysis and evaluation of critical risks.